johnfontaine/chess-tools/README.md

 ## Purpose

-The goal of of this project is to provide useful functionality for those seeking to integrate various chess related datasets.
-Currently it supports opening books in ABK,Polyglot and, CTG Format.
-It also provides the ability to categorize openings using a PGN formatted database.
-In future releases I hope to support more data sources and formats.
+The goal of of this project is to provide useful functionality for those seeking to integrate chess  datasets (ABK, Polyglot, CTG, ECO, EPD) and engine protocols (Winboard/Xboard, UCI).
+This library isn't an engine, or a chess database; but instead is designed to help people who want to integrate engines and databases in order to perform more detailed analysis.
+For example one could take an existing game, classify the opening by ECO code, and then send the game for analysis against various engines (e.g. Komodo, Stockfish, etc) and opening book databases.

 ## Installation